Peripheral arterial disease (PAD)

 Overview

-Peripheral arterial disease (PAD) is a common condition, in which a build-up of fatty deposits in the arteries restricts blood supply to leg muscles.
+Peripheral arterial disease (PAD) is a common condition where a build-up of fatty deposits in the arteries restricts blood supply to leg muscles.
 It's also known as peripheral vascular disease (PVD).

 Symptoms of peripheral arterial disease